Digital photography using the Nikon Alphaphot 2 microscope

 As with all older microscopes that have a finite optical system, the image quality of the Nikon Alphaphot 2 is average.
 However, truly excellent image quality can be achieved by using branded, infinity-corrected microscopes equipped with high-quality plan objective lenses.
 In these systems, residual image flaws are corrected by the elements inside the body of the microscope.

-The Nikon Alphaphot 2 is a sound-quality laboratory microscope from the 1990s.
+Conclusion: The Nikon Alphaphot 2 is a sound-quality laboratory microscope from the 1990s.
 It is also very suitable for use in schools.
 Connecting the microscope to camera systems for photographic documentation purposes is also a very simple process.
 The microscope’s image quality is average, a result that derives from its finite optical system design.

 Fitting the microscope to digital single-lens reflex (DSLR), system or C-mount cameras is easy with our LM digital SLR adapters, which feature a plan achromatic optical system.
 Our products make it possible to capture top-quality microscope images.
 To help you select the adapter that is right for your camera, we have set up an online configurator on our website.
 You can also email us – ideally with attached photographs of your microscope.